tvartom/ansible-collection-serveradmin/README.md

 To find ip-address login and run `ip addr` on the machine.
 Use `ssh -A <ip address>` or Putty (with agent forwarding).

-8. Login with main user or as root and run `sudo dnf update`

-9. Continue with `Bootstrap a server`
+8. Continue with `Bootstrap a server`

 ### Bootstrap a server

 When asked for `### Serveradmin-repository on Github ###` you need to give details for the configuration repo.

+1. Log in as root or a any sudo-user

-1. Run:
+2. Run:
 ```
 curl https://raw.githubusercontent.com/tvartom/ansible-collection-serveradmin/master/tools/bootstrap.sh -o bootstrap.sh
 sudo bash bootstrap.sh
 ```

-2. Log out, log in again.
-(With root if no user is created yet)
+3. Log out, log in again.
+(With root if no sudo-user for serveradmin is created yet)

-3. Run: `<prefix>_ansible_serveradmin` to set up all main components of the server
+4. Run: `<prefix>_ansible_serveradmin` to set up all main components of the server

-4. Log out, log in as main user (It should now be possible with public-key authentication with the main user)
+5. Log out, log in as a sudo-user (It should now be possible with public-key authentication with the sudo-users.
+The sudo-users must be specified in the serveradmin config.)

-5. Run: Any datamigration, if your applications is dependent on it.
+6. Run: Any datamigration, if your applications is dependent on it.
 (Remember to have agent forward activated for your ssh-connection)

-6. Run: `<prefix>_ansible_applications` to set up all application-instances on this server.
+7. Run: `<prefix>_ansible_applications` to set up all application-instances on this server.
 This will configure nginx, redis, php, mariadb, sign ssl-certificate etc.

-7. Only for devmode, Run `<prefix>_init_devmode` (This must be run by the devmode user)
+8. Only for devmode, Run `<prefix>_init_devmode` (This must be run by the devmode user)

-8. Run: `<prefix>_deploy` for every application.
+9. Run: `<prefix>_deploy` for every application.
 This will pull down your source code, and deploy it.

 ### Devmode

 See `Bootstrap a server` for setting up server.

-Step 7 will initiate all git repos for your applications.
+Step 8 will initiate all git repos for your applications.
 These are placed in `/home/<devmode_user>/workspace` and accessible with Samba or NFS.

-Step 8 gives you the option to deploy `devmode_infopage`.
+Step 9 gives you the option to deploy `devmode_infopage`.
 When you've done that, you can reach an infopage by opening that ip-address in your webbrowser.
 The page gives you some basic information including config to paste in your local hosts-file, to be able to access your applications on the server.

 ### Access local database